tsnellgrove/dark_castle3/doc/to_do.md

 - valor; caprecious and messy sort of valor - sort of show up three sheets to the wind but ready to save the day
 - shiny sword glows near enemies?
 - meet the wizard from Enchanter who is searching for a scroll

+*** Unit Testing ***
+- IDEA: get serious about creating a "test harness" that can run automated test cases
+- TBD: enable mode to write all input and last 80 char of output to CSV file
+- TBD: enable passing file of commands and comparing with file of outputs ("get key")
+- TBD: Stack Overflow: "how to implement command line switches to my script"
+- TBD: in test mode, manually set random switch to value = 7
+- TBD: eventually need to be able to run a suite of tests built up over time

 *** Refactor app_main() modules ***